 I was 18 the first time I got threatened with a lawsuit.
-Legally, my hands were tied and the only source I had to blame (other than myself) was an earthquake in Pakistan and some bad luck.
-My biggest fear wasn’t going bankrupt (I had no assets at the time), instead it was not graduating High School.
+Legally, my hands were tied and the only cause I had to blame (other than myself) was an earthquake in Pakistan and some bad luck.
+My biggest fear wasn’t going bankrupt (I had no assets at the time), instead it was not graduating from high school.

 The headlines are full of stories of technology companies that are succeeding in big ways.
 This year has already seen huge valuations of hot companies and a river of IPOs seems to be on the way.
 In the midst of this excitement, it is easy to lose track of the many companies that fail.
 This is my contribution to the latter.